TScafeJR/blackjack-rl/README.md

 ![the network deciding](docs/img/board-decision.png)

-That result raised two follow up questions, and answering the second one turned up a bug in the first.
-Three writeups:
+## experiments

+Three writeups.
+The first is the comparison the stack was built for; the second failed to replicate and says so; the third is a bug in my own reward function that the second one turned up.

 **[mc-vs-dqn.md](docs/mc-vs-dqn.md) — two ways to learn the same policy.** Monte Carlo control against deep Q-learning on identical networks, observations and rewards, so the only difference is the target.
 They converge to roughly the same EV with visibly different styles, and since the observation is four numbers the whole policy can be drawn as a strategy card.
 MC gets there in half the hands; DQN's extra machinery buys stability rather than better play.
 They match the book on 77% and 71% of states, and the disagreement charts show exactly where the gap goes.